How do you cope if you’re falling out with female friends?

-This weekend, she wanted to go to H’s house to collect a brand new soft toy she’d left there.
+This weekend, Flea wanted to go to H’s house to collect a brand new soft toy she’d left there.
 When I said we couldn’t, she was awake until 1am fretting.
 Tonight, she asked why she couldn’t go over and play with H’s daughters after school.
 I was a bit flummoxed, really.

-“Well, H and P have been a bit naughty, and I don’t really want to talk to them right now.”
+“Well, H and P have been a bit unkind, and I don’t really want to talk to them right now.”
 (Seriously, is that the worst parenting answer I’ve ever given?
 There should be a sticker, or something)

 Hmm.
 “They were unkind to Mummy and to each other.”